 The ultimate goal of injected fake downloads is to deviate the recommender and search algorithms of App markets since download amount is a crucial feature of those algorithms, which could influence the ranking of an App among Apps with similar functions.

 Type III: Enhancing User Acquisition & Retention Rate

 The last type of download fraud has no advanced tech involved, but only hire human workers to download and install Apps manually.
 It is more expensive than the first two types of fraud.
 However, the crowd workers could conduct some post-install tasks which could not be simulated by bots.
 Such kind of fraud is defined as crowdturfing.

 The fraudster agencies in the black market provide crowdturfing services in App markets, but we could not capture any evidence from the App market server-side logs.
 Because those downloads are generated from real human beings with their own devices, most of the abnormal activities are inside Apps that could not be tracked by App markets.

 We crawl sixteen crowdturfing websites in China and summarize top categories of Apps targeted by crowdturfing fake downloads along with the popular post-install tasks listing on websites.

-Since Huawei has unique device flag for all Huawei smartphones, we leverage the unique vendor flag as the ground truth of download bots and legitimate devices.
+Since Huawei has a unique device flag for all Huawei smartphones, we leverage the unique vendor flag as the ground truth of download bots and legitimate devices.
 Specifically, we consider the Apps whose half of the downloads come from non-vendor devices are suspicious Apps soliciting fake downloads.
-The legitimate Apps has more 90% downloads from vendor-verified devices.
+The legitimate Apps have more 90% downloads from vendor-verified devices.

-The figure below shows the eighteen features we selected according to previous literature and our information probed from fraudsters.
+The figure below shows the eighteen features we selected according to previous literature, and our information probed from fraudsters.